Pernille Harder: Personal life

-Since May 2014, Harder has been in a relationship with current Bayern Munich teammate and Swedish international, Magdalena Eriksson.
-On 21 July 2024 they announced their engagement after over a decade together.
+Since May 2014, Harder has been in a relationship with current Bayern Munich teammate and former Swedish international, Magdalena Eriksson.
+On 21 July 2024 they announced their engagement after more than a decade together.

 She and Eriksson work with the charity Common Goal and pledged 1% of their salaries to help tackle social issues throughout football.
 The couple also advocates for equality and LGBTQ+ rights in sport.

 She has a Master's degree in Business administration.

 She grew up as an avid Manchester United fan.